I Brought You My Bullets, You Brought Me Your Love

-I Brought You My Bullets, You Brought Me Your Love is the debut studio album by American rock band My Chemical Romance, released on July 23, 2002, through Eyeball Records.
-It was produced by Geoff Rickly and recorded at the Nada Recording Studio in Newark, New York.
+I Brought You My Bullets, You Brought Me Your Love (often shortened to Bullets) is the debut studio album by the American rock band My Chemical Romance, released on July 23, 2002, through Eyeball Records.
+It was produced by Geoff Rickly and recorded at the Nada Recording Studio in New Windsor, New York.
 The album was initially conceived in 2002 during the band's recording sessions for existing music that they had written prior, and was produced and recorded over the course of seven days.

 A post-hardcore, emo, punk rock and pop-punk album, I Brought You My Bullets, You Brought Me Your Love features a composition style that was unique from contemporary emo music at the time of its release.
 The album's eleven songs cover a variety of subjects, though the album's central themes include depression, pessimism, anger, and disillusionment.
 Some have considered it to be a concept album, although significant connections between tracks have generally only been made by fans.
 The album was supported by the promotional single "Vampires Will Never Hurt You", as well as the singles "Honey, This Mirror Isn't Big Enough for the Two of Us" and "Headfirst for Halos".

 The album did not receive much attention from critics or listeners upon its initial release, with the album only charting beginning in 2004 and reviews being scarce.
-As the album received more attention, it was met with mixed reviews from critics on the album, who were divided on its lyrics, themes and composition.
+As the album received more attention, it was met with mixed reviews from critics on the album, who were divided on its lyrics, themes, and composition.
 It has been considered influential on the emo music genre for its unique style and has been certified gold by the British Phonographic Industry.

 Background

 My Chemical Romance was formed after the band's frontman, Gerard Way, witnessed the collapse of the World Trade Center during the September 11 attacks.
 Joining him to create the band was drummer Matt Pelissier, guitarist Ray Toro, and bassist Mikey Way.
 Shortly after the band formed, they created three songs—"Skylines and Turnstiles", "Cubicles", and "Bring More Knives"—in a makeshift studio set up in Pelissier's attic.
 These recordings have since been referred to as the "Attic Demos".

 These recordings were then brought to Eyeball Records' Alex Saavedra, who was impressed by the band's work and continued working with them during their beginnings.
 He later sent a demo of another song that the band was working on, "Vampires Will Never Hurt You", to music producer Geoff Rickly.
-Shortly afterwards, the band would play their first live concert in Ewing, New Jersey in October 2001, and played several more shows afterwards.
+Shortly afterwards, the band would play their first live concert in Ewing, New Jersey, in October 2001, and played several more shows afterwards.
 They also worked on new material in-between performances.